Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Louisville and its opponents have combined for 69.5 points -- this matchup's over/under -- just twice this year.
+- Louisville and its opponents have scored at least 69.5 points just two times this season.

-- Virginia's games have gone over 69.5 points in just one opportunity this season.
+- Virginia's games have gone over 69.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 66.4, is 3.1 points fewer than Saturday's over/under.
+- Saturday's over/under is 3.1 points higher than the combined 66.4 PPG average of the two teams.

-- These two squads combine to surrender 55.8 points per game, 13.7 fewer than this contest's over/under.
+- The 55.8 combined points per game that these two squads have allowed this season are 13.7 fewer than the 69.5 over/under in this contest.

-- The Cardinals and their opponents score an average of 63.6 points per game, 5.9 fewer than Saturday's total.
+- Cardinals games have an average total of 63.6 points this season, 5.9 fewer than Saturday's over/under.

-- In 2021, games involving the Cavaliers have averaged a total of 63.9 points, 5.6 fewer than this game's set over/under.
+- The 69.5 total in this game is 5.6 points higher than the 63.9 average total in Cavaliers games this season.

 Louisville Stats and Trends